Botanical Name: Schefflera spp.

 Pests are few, however spider mites may invade if the air is dry.
 Keep an eye out for webbing between stems and the undersides of leaves.
 Raising the humidity around the plant in winter will help to prevent an invasion.

-With good care, this beautiful, tropical house plant will live for several years.
+Buying a new Schefflera?
+Choose a plant based on the size and type you want.
+They're all easy to grow.
+With good care, this beautiful, tropical house plant will live for many years.

 Origin: Australia and Pacific Islands

-Water: Allow the top inch of soil to dry out between waterings.
+Water: Water thoroughly to get all the roots wet.
+Allow the top inch of soil to dry out between waterings.
 Yellow leaves are a sign of overwatering.
 Drooping leaves usually indicate that the soil is too dry.

-Humidity: Average indoor humidity.
-If it gets too dry in the winter, use a room humidifier or mist with water.
+Humidity: Average or higher indoor (about 40-50% relative humidity).
+If your home gets too dry in the winter, use a cool-mist room humidifier or mist with water.

 Soil: Peat moss-based potting mix.